Search by Keyword

 American Releases

 The first time the US heard the song was on the Vee-Jay album “Introducing…The Beatles,” released January 10th, 1964.
 The album was prepared for release as early as July 22nd, 1963, but was not released until January, making it the first Beatles album released in America.
-This album reached #2 on the Billboard album charts, just below "Meet The Beatles!" at #1.
+This album reached #2 on the Billboard album chart, just below "Meet The Beatles!" at #1.

 In order to cash in on the Beatles' first US visit with their three Ed Sullivan Show appearances, Vee-Jay issued a four song extended play single (or EP) entitled “The Beatles – Souvenir of Their Visit To America.”
 This was released on March 23rd, 1964 and contained “Misery” as the first song on side one.
 As EPs don’t sell as well in the United States as they do in Britain, this release did not chart at all in the Billboard Hot 100, due in part to a percentage of the sales being made through mail order offers.
 Nonetheless, it was reported to have sold 78,800 copies.
 Capitol records also attempted releasing Beatles EPs on two occasions in the coming months, but these fared only slightly better than this one did.